yugr/rust-slides/features/cons/bounds-checks/README.md

 is blockage of autovec (and maybe other optimizations) and check themselves are cheap.
 Another example of blocked autovec: https://rust.godbolt.org/z/hccWGv889

-burntsushi [claims](https://news.ycombinator.com/item?id=14903258) that bounds checking is not the only problem with autovectorization
+burntsushi [claims](https://news.ycombinator.com/item?id=14903258) that bounds checking is not the only problem with autovectorization.

 Feedback from Servo devs on bounds checks overhead: https://news.ycombinator.com/item?id=10268151

-Note that bounds checks also take some I$ and branch predictor slots.
+Note that even though bounds checks are predictable they also take some I$ and branch predictor slots.
+E.g. Daniel Lemire [shows](https://lemire.me/blog/2019/11/06/adding-a-predictable-branch-to-existing-code-can-increase-branch-mispredictions/)
+that addition of predictable branch in hot loop increases branch mispredicts 2x-4x.

 # Solutions